 - A hypothesis is a testable educated guess.
 A theory is the ends of a hypothesis shown to be reasonably true with facts.
 A scientific theory is one that has never been proven false.
 See an essay on theories.

 - A conspiracy theory is a theory formulated based on a limited set of facts.
-Here some facts may be right, but the overarching hypothesis, conclusion, some facts, and some connections may not be (thus a conspiracy theory is like the “half-truth” of theories; generally well intentioned, sometimes justified, but ultimately relying on assumptions rather than proofs to some degree).
+Here some facts may be right, but the overarching hypothesis, conclusion, and some connections may not be (thus a conspiracy theory is like the “half-truth” of theories; generally well intentioned, sometimes justified, but ultimately relying on assumptions rather than proofs to some degree).
 See an essay on conspiracy theories for more detail.

 - Common language words like folk tale, common belief, etc. describe types of factoids (claims that aren’t specifically verified as true).

 Journalism vs. Opinion vs. Propaganda

-Not only do different types of truth exist, but different types of “reporters of truth” exist too.
+Not only do different types of truth exist, but different types of “reporters, or purveyors, of truth” exist too.

-A journalist seeks to report “the best obtainable version of the truth”, fact-checked and verified, framed in an honest way, delivered ideally with both sides of the argument and free from emotion.
+A “good” journalist seeks to report “the best obtainable version of the truth,” fact-checked and verified, framed in an honest way, delivered ideally with both sides of the argument presented and free from emotion.

-Real journalism isn’t opinion, but it can exist alongside opinion and emotion if presented in an honest way.
+Real journalism isn’t opinion and emotion, but it can exist alongside opinion and emotion if presented in an honest way.

 Opinion is, as above, a thing that ranges from justified to unjustified belief, it is a mid-way point between propaganda and fact.
 Opinion can augment truth telling, information giving, and journalism, and has a place at the table, but it isn’t the same as conveying pure information and should be framed as such.

-A journalist can report on propaganda and use opinion, and a propagandist can use journalism and opinion to construct their half-truths, and a opinionist can use journalism and propaganda, but despite the grey areas, these are three distinct ways to report the truth (each with a differing degree of quality and purpose, each relating to the types of truth discussed above).
+A journalist can report on propaganda and use opinion, and a propagandist or conman can use journalism and opinion to construct their half-truths, and a opinionist can use journalism and propaganda, but despite the grey areas, these are different and distinct ways to report the truth (each with a differing degree of quality and purpose, each relating to the types of truth discussed above).